tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{RFC4366}}.
 IANA has updated it to reference this document.
 Changes to the registry follow:

- - IANA \[SHALL update/has updated] this registration policy as follows:
+ - IANA \[SHALL update/has updated] the registration policy as follows:

    Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required [RFC8126].
 Values with the first byte